hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

 Here's how it works:

-  * `homebridge-unifi-protect` will read, in realtime, any messages that are saved in UniFi Protect.
+  * The doorbell messages feature is off by default; you enable it under the Doorbell feature options.
+Once it's on, `homebridge-unifi-protect` reads, in realtime, any messages saved in UniFi Protect (that behavior is on by default too, though you can turn it off if you'd rather only use messages you configure in Homebridge).
 That means at a minimum, you'll always have the built in *Do not disturb* and *Leave package at door* messages available to you, in addition to any other messages you choose to setup in the UniFi Protect app.

     * This gives you the flexibility to add and remove messages at a whim, and this plugin will make sure those messages are available for you to use in HomeKit on a dynamic basis.
 What you get, is the simplicity of having a single place for all the messages you want to use with your doorbell - whether it's using the UniFi Protect iOS app or the Home app.